 Czora's work explores the relationship between imperial ceramics, cultural taste, and sociopolitical power structures in the United States.
 As a queer American artist, they often investigate themes of national, gendered, and classed identity.

 Czora’s art has been shown and awarded internationally, including recent features in the 2021 NCECA Annual: Social Recession and Time’s Best Photojournalism of 2020.
-Prior to their current position, they have assistant-taught at Haystack Mountain School of Crafts and interned at Baltimore Clayworks.
+Previously, Czora has assistant-taught at Haystack Mountain School of Crafts and interned at Baltimore Clayworks.
 Czora currently works as a resident artist, gallery manager, and teacher at the District Clay Center.